 There are plenty of people who have developed an expertise in digital marketing.
-But few of them have developed that expertise on top of more than 25 years of traditional marketing communications experience.
+But few of them have developed that expertise on top of nearly 30 years of traditional marketing communications experience.
 And that traditional experience not only helps employ these new tactics in a more strategic, integrated way, but it also – through the implementation of time-tested marketing principles – ensures that they are used most effectively.

 I believe that these new tools can be tremendous force-multipliers for marketers who know how to leverage them as part of a multi-channel communications program.
 I also believe that, while “likes” are likable for basic brand awareness, these new tactics need to be linked – and, ideally, tracked – to a course of action in order to achieve an adequate return on investment.
 And that’s where an experienced marketing mind like mine can really shine.

-To better understand how the digital world is affecting journalism, I created an online soccer magazine, Total Footblog.
-This helped strengthen my content marketing and social media skills, which I relied on heavily to build my audience.
+In addition, to better understand how the digital world is affecting journalism, I created an online soccer magazine, Total Footblog.
+This helped strengthen my content marketing and social media skills, which I relied on heavily to build an audience.
 The venture also gave me a chance to learn how to use WordPress, one of the most popular content management systems, and helped me hone my SEO and Google Analytics skills.